 Portion of the Hammer Price (in EUR) Royalty Rate From 0 to 50,000 4% From 50,000.01 to 200,000 3% From 200,000.01 to 350,000 1% From 350,000.01 to 500,000 0.5% Exceeding 500,000 0.25%

-Bids may be executed during the auction in person by paddle or by telephone or prior to the sale in writing by absentee bid.
-Proof of identity in the form of government-issued identification will be required, as will an original signature.
+Bids may be executed during the auction in person, by paddle or by telephone or prior to the sale in writing by absentee bid.
+Proof of identity in the form of government-issued identification will be required, as will an original signature and recent proof of address.
 We may also require that you furnish us with a bank reference.
-Please note that buyers bidding in person, by telephone, online or by absentee bid will not have the right to cancel the sale of any lot purchased under the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013.

 To bid in person, you will need to register for and collect a paddle before the auction begins.
 New clients are encouraged to register at least 48 hours in advance of a sale to allow sufficient time for us to process your information.
 All lots sold will be invoiced to the name and address to which the paddle has been registered and invoices cannot be transferred to other names and addresses.
 Please do not misplace your paddle.
 In the event you lose it, inform a Phillips staff member immediately.
 At the end of the auction, please return your paddle to the registration desk.

-Employees of Phillips and our affiliated companies, including the auctioneer, may bid at the auction by placing absentee bids so long as they do not know the reserve when submitting their absentee bids and otherwise comply with our employee bidding procedures.
+Employees of Phillips and our affiliated companies, including the auctioneer (the ‘Auctioneer’), may bid at the auction by placing absentee bids so long as they do not know the reserve when submitting their absentee bids and otherwise comply with our employee bidding procedures.